SundayEsther7/User-Registration-Form/README.md

-# User-Registration-Form
+# User-Registration-Form #

 User registration form created with HTML5 and CSS3, focusing on semantics and accessibility.
 This repository contains a user registration form built with HTML5 and CSS3, focusing on semantic structure and accessibility best practices.

-** Project Description**
+## Project Description ##

-This project implements a User Registration Form using HTML .
-It follows semantic HTML structure and accessibility standards using proper labels, grouping with fieldsets/legends, appropriate input types and Professional CSS practices for clean, responsive layout and interactive states
+This project implements a User Registration Form using HTML.
+It follows semantic HTML structure and accessibility standards using proper labels, grouping with fieldsets/legends, appropriate input types, and Professional CSS practices for a clean, responsive layout and interactive states

-** Purpose of the Form**
+## Purpose of the Form ##

 Collect structured user data across clear sections: